Generating infinite random graphs: Summary and outline

 In Section~\ref{s:zeroone} we focus on $0$--$1$ sequences.
 From the discussion above it is clear that the resulting graphs will a.s.\ have radocity $0$ or $1$, but we aim to describe the random graph in more details.

+Recall that the probability space is \emph{concentrated} if there exists a graph $G$ such the process generates a graph isomorphic to $G$ with probability $1$.
+A graph $G$ is an \emph{atom} of the space if the process generates a graph isomorphic to $G$ with positive probability.

 To state a compact theorem we introduce some elaborate notation to denote certain infinite graphs.
 Let $T$ be a finite tree.
 Let $F_T$ be the forest that consists of infinitely many copies of $T$, as components.
-Let $F_n=\cup F_T$, where the union is taken over all trees of size $n$.
+Let $F_n=\bigcup\{F_T: T\text{ is a tree of size }n\}$.
 Note that $F_1$ is the countably infinite set with no edges, and $F_2$ is the countably infinite matching.

 We will also use the term \emph{$\omega$-tree} for the unique countably infinite tree in which every vertex is of infinite degree.